-The robots leading the 2013 Macy’s Thanksgiving Day Parade were designed and built for the 2013 FRC ULTIMATE ASCENT season challenge, and have been modified by the students to perform tasks specifically for the parade.
-Texas Torque’s robot, “SONIC,” will cut the ribbon to signal the official start of the parade.
-Following the ribbon cutting, the other teams’ robots will shoot confetti along the parade route.
-Students will then drive their 12v battery-operated, 150-pound robots down the entire 2.5 mile stretch, ending at Macy’s Herald Square.
+The robots leading the 2013 Macy’s Thanksgiving Day Parade were designed and built for the 2013 FRC ULTIMATE ASCENT season challenge.
+The robot were different from those in competition.
+The robots were modified to perform tasks specifically for the parade.
+Texas Torque’s robot, “SONIC,” cut the ribbon to start the parade.
+Following the ribbon-cutting, the other teams’ robots shot confetti along the parade route.
+Students then drove their 12v battery-operated, 150-pound robots down the entire 2.5-mile stretch, ending at Macy’s Herald Square.

-The 87th Annual Macy’s Thanksgiving Parade will be aired live from New York City on November 28, 2013 beginning at 9 a.m.
+The 87th Annual Macy’s Thanksgiving Parade aired live from New York City on November 28, 2013 beginning at 9 a.m.
 ET on NBC.

 Accomplished inventor Dean Kamen founded FIRST® (For Inspiration and Recognition of Science and Technology) in 1989 to inspire an appreciation of science and technology in young people.
 Based in Manchester, N.H., FIRST designs accessible, innovative programs to build self-confidence, knowledge, and life skills while motivating young people to pursue opportunities in science, technology, and engineering.
 With support from over 200 of the Fortune 500 companies and more than $16 million in college scholarships, the not-for-profit organization hosts the FIRST® Robotics Competition (FRC® ) for students in Grades 9-12; FIRST® Tech Challenge (FTC® ) for Grades 7-12; FIRST® LEGO® League (FLL® ) for Grades 4-8; and Junior FIRST® LEGO® League (Jr.FLL®) for Grades K-3.
 Gracious Professionalism® is a way of doing things that encourages high-quality work, emphasizes the value of others, and respects individuals and the community.
 To learn more about FIRST, go to www.usfirst.org.